 We not only find the needles, but also sort the haystack!

 The fundamental ingredients for a successful hit discovery program are meaningful assays, high quality compound libraries and well planned screening campaigns.
 To run an HTS campaign, clients can access our assay development services, select one of our ready-to-use assays or transfer their own validated assays to us.
 We carry out hit-discovery programs using either compound collections available at Axxam or our clients’ preferred libraries, which are handled securely at our facility.
 Besides small molecules, we also screen chemical mixtures, natural product extracts, oligonucleotides, and antibodies.
 The most appropriate screening strategy is selected for any screening campaign according to the specific target’s characteristics.
 This approach ensures the highest probability for a successful HTS with meaningful results, providing the foundation to generate innovative lead compounds.

 HTS platforms & technologies

-We provide access to fully automated, state-of-the-art screening platforms designed to run biochemical and cell-based assays in a miniaturized format using a variety of detection technologies such as luminescence, fluorescence (intensity, polarization, time-resolved such as HTRF or LANCE, calcium flux, membrane potential, thallium flux), and absorbance, as well as radiometric using ligand-binding, scintillation proximity assays (SPA), flashplate assays, transporter assays.
+We provide access to fully automated, state-of-the-art screening platforms designed to run cell-free and cell-based assays in a miniaturized format using a variety of detection technologies such as luminescence, fluorescence (intensity polarization, time-resolved such as HTRF or LANCE, calcium flux, membrane potential, thallium flux), absorbance, as well as radiometric measurement using ligand-binding, scintillation proximity assays (SPA), flashplate assays and transporter assays.

 Cell-based screenings can also be performed using electrophysiological, quantitative genetic expression, and phenotypic imaging-based readouts.